Understand your invoice for your Microsoft MCA billing account

 |Payment terms||How you pay for your Microsoft bill.
 Net 30 days means that you pay by following instructions on your invoice, within 30 days of the invoice date.|

 The Billing Summary shows the summary of charges since the previous billing period, any credits that were applied, tax, and the total amount due.
+The following table explains the fields shown in the Billing Summary of your invoice.

 |Charges||Total number of products purchased for this billing period, and their related charges and taxes.
 Purchases are aggregated to provide a concise view of your bill.|